Cancer Research UK logo.

 UK referral guidelines

 There are guidelines for GPs to help them decide who needs a referral.
-The following is a summary.
+These vary slightly between the different UK nations.
 Your GP will use these guidelines as well as their own experience and judgement.

-• a lump in the head and neck area for more than 3 weeks for no reason
+• you have a lump in the head or neck area

 Other symptoms